gitlabhq/gitlabhq/doc/ssh/README.md

 ssh-keygen -t rsa -C "$your_email"
 ```
 This command will prompt you for a location and filename to store the key
 pair and for a password.
-When prompted for the location and filename, you
+When prompted for the location and filename, just
-can press enter to use the default.
+press enter to use the default.
+If you use a different name, the key will not
+be used automatically.

 Use the command below to show your public key:
 ```bash